MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/remote-assist-license-terms-free-trial.md

-**4. FEEDBACK.** “Feedback” is all suggestions, comments, input, ideas, or know-how, in any form, that you provide to Microsoft about the Dynamics 365 Remote Assist tool.
+**4. FEEDBACK.** “Feedback” is all suggestions, comments, input, ideas, or know-how, in any form, that you provide to Microsoft about the Dynamics 365 Dynamics 365 Remote Assist tool.
 If you give Feedback to Microsoft, you give to Microsoft, without charge, the right to use, share and commercialize your Feedback in any way and for any purpose.
 You will not give Feedback that is subject to a license that requires Microsoft to license its software or documentation to third